jitheshktv/gemfire/gemfire-install/README.md

 # gemfire-install

-The cookbook to install Pivotal Gemfire.
+Cookbook to Install and uninstall Pivotal Gemfire